xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_images.md

 The chart in the lower part of the Default image settings section provides information on the dimension limits  (width(px) and height(px)) for different types of images.
 (Note that these will be different depending on the {% link "skin installed" ref_GLqVdpgd %}.).
 All the images in your store will be resized to fit these dimension limits taking into account the image settings above.
 You can change the default image dimension limits if required; however, please keep in mind that the original image should be at least twice as big as the size to which it will be resized.

+## Generate Resized Images
-Clicking the **Generate resized images** button (next to the **Save** button) launches an image resizing routine to generate copies of existing images in all the sizes needed to display these images in your store's front end.
+Clicking the **Generate resized images** button (at the bottom of the **Default image settings** section, next to the **Save** button) launches an image resizing routine to generate copies of existing images in all the sizes needed to display these images in your store's front end.
 Having a separate image file in each of the sizes provides a way to speed up your site's performance by reducing page load times for pages containing graphics.

-## Custom Images
+## Upload Custom Images
 Any custom images that you want to use in your X-Cart store can be stored on the same server where your X-Cart software is installed.

 Before you continue, make sure the module **Simple CMS** is {% link "installed and enabled" ref_0fGEpvrh %} in your store.